top of page

 livingroom decorated for Easter

-Many families decorate their homes with bright colours and Easter symbols.
-They hang decorations like painted eggs, Easter wreaths, spring flowers, and sometimes little bunnies, ducklings, or lamb figurines.
-These decorations make every home feel fun and happy.
+Families often decorate their homes with bright colours and Easter symbols.
+Decorations include painted eggs, Easter wreaths, spring flowers, and sometimes little bunnies, ducklings, or lamb figurines.
+These colourful decorations create a fun and happy atmosphere in every home.

 Lily Easter Flower

-The lily is a popular Easter spring flower that symbolizes new life and hope.
-Its white colour and trumpet-shaped petals are often seen in churches and homes during the season, marking the arrival of spring.
-The lily represents beauty and peace, reminding us that Easter is a time for fresh starts and joy.
+The lily is a popular Easter flower that symbolizes new life and hope.
+Its white petals, shaped like trumpets, appear in churches and homes during this season.
+The lily represents beauty and peace, reminding us that Easter is a time for new beginnings and joy.

 Easter Traditions